eugenia1984/english/free_code_camp_english/phrasal-verbs.md

 ---

+# LOOK

+**look out for** means to watch over and protect someone or something, making sure they are safe or their needs are met.
+For example, ``You should look out for your children at the park``. means you should make sure your children are safe while you are at the park.

+---

 # RIGHT

 **right away** means quickly or very soon.
 For instance, If you find a bug in the code, tell me and ``I'll fix it right away``.
 This means if you discover a problem in the computer program, let me know and I will correct it immediately.